cs340ppp/lectures/slides/08-defining-types.md

 ```

 The type name, `UniversalBox`, is not itself a full type specification.
 It takes
-another type as a parameter to specialize it; we therefore call it a *type
+another type as an argument to specialize it; we therefore call it a *type
 constructor*.

 <!-- pause -->